 A few days ago, I returned from the most perfect trip to Canada’s Okanagan Valley.
 You might recognize it from a post around a year ago when Jordan and I visited Kelowna in the summer.
 We were both blown away by the beautiful valley, with its hot beaches, ripe fruit, chilled wines, and icy lakes that entice visitors in for a dip to escape from the relentless sun.
 This time, we explored the whole valley, from Penticton and Osoyoos, up to Kelowna.

-The drive to the Okanagan Valley
+The Drive to the Okanagan Valley

-With the sun beating down and the tunes blaring, I barely noticed the hours slip past as we caught up on the drive.
+With the sun beating down and the tunes blaring, I barely noticed the hours slip past as we caught up along the drive.
 We had a couple of quick pitstops to stretch our legs, re-caffeinate, and paddle in the crystal clear streams.
 We then went back to the car to finish our journey.

 Spotted Lake, Osoyoos